ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 <br/>

-This is the state of our game after these changes, yes we can play a complete game now!
+This is the state of our game after these changes, yes we can play a complete game now 😀

 ![winning a game](https://i.imgur.com/Oj7Uh4R.gif)

 # Wanna play again ?

-At this point, our game is doing well, but once it's over we can't play anymore (unless we refresh the page), let's make this happen 💪
+We are almsot there, but once a game is over we can't play anymore (unless we refresh the page), let's play again 💪

 First we add a button to start a new game: